Home » What Causes Rats To Come in Your House?

 Trees and bushes are attractive to rats because they provide secure spots to hide from predators.
 It’s not uncommon for rats to build nests on top of trees and inside bushes.

-Furthermore, tree overgrowths extending over your roof provide a platform to access the roof or attic of your home.
+Furthermore, tree overgrowths extending over your roof provide a platform for gaining access to the roof or attic.
 To mitigate this, you should trim the trees and bushes in your yard.

 why do rats appear in houses?